 Where there is money involved, there will always be scammers trying to exploit people.
 If NFTs are unable to prevent counterfeiting, then of what use are they to anyone?
 A proof of ownership is meaningless if the underlying asset is a fake.

-NFTs open up a whole new world of theft, making it easier for other people to profit off of you and your content—like when someone sold one of Terence Eden's tweets as an NFT.
+This is not a new problem, but NFTs open up a whole new world of theft and make it easier for people to impersonate artists and sell their work.
+In fact, you don't even have to be an artist—any piece of digital content is up for grabs, like when someone sold one of Terence Eden's tweets as an NFT.

 This is nonsense.
 Let's ignore the fact that some random company has taken my copyright and indelibly stored it on a 'chain.
 Let's ignore that someone else is claiming my content as their own.
 Heck, let's even ignore that someone else is monetising my content without permission or recompense.